Yekaterinburg: Climate

 The distribution of precipitation is determined by the circulation of air masses, relief, and air temperatures.
 The main part of the precipitation is brought by cyclones with a western air mass transfer, that is, from the European part of Russia, while their average annual amount is 601 mm.
 The maximum falls on a warm season, during which about 60–70% of the annual amount falls.
 For the winter period is characterized by snow cover with an average capacity of 40–50 cm.
-The coefficient of moistening(the ratio of yearly precipitation and potential evaporation) – 1.
+The aridity index is equal to 1.